Huawei Mate 70 Air

 • Charging speed is 66W on Huawei Mate 70 Air and 22.5W on ZTE Blade V80 Design.

-• Stereo speakers are present on Huawei Mate 70 Air but not available on ZTE Blade V80 Design.
+• Stereo speakers are present on Huawei Mate 70 Air but not on ZTE Blade V80 Design.

-• 5G support is available on Huawei Mate 70 Air but not available on ZTE Blade V80 Design.
+• 5G support is available on Huawei Mate 70 Air but not on ZTE Blade V80 Design.

-• Wi-Fi version includes Wi-Fi 6 and Wi-Fi 7 on Huawei Mate 70 Air but only includes Wi-Fi 4 and Wi-Fi 5 on ZTE Blade V80 Design.
+• Wi-Fi versions supported are Wi-Fi 4, Wi-Fi 5, Wi-Fi 6, and Wi-Fi 7 on Huawei Mate 70 Air and Wi-Fi 4 and Wi-Fi 5 on ZTE Blade V80 Design.

-• Emergency SOS via satellite is available on Huawei Mate 70 Air but not available on ZTE Blade V80 Design.
+• Emergency SOS via satellite is available on Huawei Mate 70 Air but not on ZTE Blade V80 Design.

 Specs Comparison